bmemartin/ansible-roles/docker_compose/README.md

 # Docker Compose

-Docker Compose is a collection of tasks that establishes, and starts, a [Compose](https://docs.docker.com/compose) project on the target host(s).
+Docker Compose is a collection of tasks that defines and runs a [Compose](https://docs.docker.com/compose) project on the target host(s).

 ## 🚀 Usage